Canavalia rosea

 Canavalia rosea is a species of flowering plant of the genus Canavalia in the pea family of Fabaceae, it has a pantropical and subtropical distribution in upper beaches, cliffs, and dunes.
-Common names include beach bean, bay bean, sea bean, seaside jack-bean, coastal jack-bean, and MacKenzie bean.
+Common names include beach bean, bay bean, sea bean, greater sea bean, seaside jack-bean, coastal jack-bean, and MacKenzie bean.

 Description

 Vine

 Coastal jack-bean is a trailing, herbaceous vine that forms mats of foliage.
 Stems reach a length of more than 6 m and 2.5 cm in thickness.
 Each compound leaf is made up of three leaflets 3.0–15.0 cm in diameter, which will fold themselves when exposed to hot sunlight.
 It is highly salt-tolerant and prefers sandy soils.